Saṁyutta Nikāya 12.70

 “Api pana tumhe āyasmanto evaṁ jānantā evaṁ passantā dibbena cakkhunā visuddhena atikkantamānusakena satte passatha cavamāne upapajjamāne hīne paṇīte suvaṇṇe dubbaṇṇe, sugate duggate yathākammūpage satte pajānātha: ‘ime vata bhonto sattā kāyaduccaritena samannāgatā vacīduccaritena samannāgatā manoduccaritena samannāgatā, ariyānaṁ upavādakā micchādiṭṭhikā micchādiṭṭhikammasamādānā, te kāyassa bhedā paraṁ maraṇā apāyaṁ duggatiṁ vinipātaṁ nirayaṁ upapannā; ime vā pana bhonto sattā kāyasucaritena samannāgatā vacīsucaritena samannāgatā manosucaritena samannāgatā, ariyānaṁ anupavādakā sammādiṭṭhikā sammādiṭṭhikammasamādānā te kāyassa bhedā paraṁ maraṇā sugatiṁ saggaṁ lokaṁ upapannā’ti, iti dibbena cakkhunā visuddhena atikkantamānusakena satte passatha cavamāne upapajjamāne hīne paṇīte suvaṇṇe dubbaṇṇe, sugate duggate yathākammūpage satte pajānāthā”ti?

 “Well, knowing and seeing thus, do you, with clairvoyance that is purified and superhuman, see sentient beings passing away and being reborn—inferior and superior, beautiful and ugly, in a good place or a bad place—and understand how sentient beings are reborn according to their deeds?
 ‘These dear beings did bad things by way of body, speech, and mind.
-They spoke ill of the noble ones; they had wrong view; and they chose to act out of that wrong view.
+They denounced the noble ones; they had wrong view; and they chose to act out of that wrong view.
 When their body breaks up, after death, they’re reborn in a place of loss, a bad place, the underworld, hell.
 These dear beings, however, did good things by way of body, speech, and mind.
-They never spoke ill of the noble ones; they had right view; and they chose to act out of that right view.
+They never denounced the noble ones; they had right view; and they chose to act out of that right view.
 When their body breaks up, after death, they’re reborn in a good place, a heavenly realm.’
 And so, with clairvoyance that is purified and superhuman, do you see sentient beings passing away and being reborn—inferior and superior, beautiful and ugly, in a good place or a bad place.
 And do you understand how sentient beings are reborn according to their deeds?”

 “No hetaṁ, āvuso”.